 Eq. (\ref{DEQ17}) turns Eq. (\ref{DEQ18}) into

 The tensor field $T_{3,1}\left(\sigma\right)$ is obtained by symmetrizing the contraction of $B\left(\sigma\right)$ with $S_{2}\left(\sigma\right)$.
-Eqs. (\ref{DEQ9}), (\ref{DEQ14}), and (\ref{DEQ19}) then give
+Eqs. (\ref{DEQ9}, \ref{DEQ14}, and \ref{DEQ19}) then give

 with $T=T_{3,0}+2T_{3,1}$.
 This is precisely the local tensor representation used in Subsec. \ref{Nonlinear-response-subsection}.
-The three conditions above state that the direct cubic term, the quadratic correction, and their mixed contribution all preserve the local tensor structure selected by the projected tangent field.
+The three assumptions above state that the direct cubic term, the quadratic correction, and their mixed contribution all preserve the local tensor structure selected by the projected tangent field.

-A convenient sufficient criterion for Eq. (\ref{DEQ16}) comes from symmetry.
-We assume that the quadratic source generated by $u_{c}\otimes u_{c}$ belongs to a finite-dimensional $G$-invariant harmonic sector for the transitive isometry group $G$ of $M$.
-We also assume that $QL_{c}Q$ is $G$-equivariant on that sector.
-If that sector is irreducible, Schur's lemma \cite{Hall2015LieGroups} implies that $QL_{c}Q$ acts there as a scalar multiple of the identity.
-The inverse then preserves the local tensor structure, and Eq. (\ref{DEQ17}) follows automatically.
-This criterion is natural on homogeneous manifolds.
-The linearized transport operator and the tensor decomposition are both controlled by the same symmetry group.
-Under these locality and symmetry conditions, Subsec. \ref{Nonlinear-response-subsection} reduces the global bifurcation problem to the topology of the induced tangent field, while Appendix \ref{Appendix-E} supplies the additional sign condition needed to pass from the forced zeros of $u_{c}$ to the definite sign of $\Lambda_{3}$.
+A useful way to verify Eq. (\ref{DEQ16}) is through symmetry, but the required closure must still be checked.
+Suppose that the quadratic source generated by $u_{c}\otimes u_{c}$ belongs to a finite-dimensional $G$-invariant harmonic subspace for the transitive isometry group $G$ of $M$, and suppose that $QL_{c}Q$ is $G$-equivariant and invertible on that same subspace.
+If the subspace is irreducible, Schur's lemma \cite{Hall2015LieGroups} implies that $QL_{c}Q$ acts there as a scalar multiple of the identity.
+This verifies the preservation condition in Eq. (\ref{DEQ16}) on that subspace.
+Without such a componentwise verification, Eq. (\ref{DEQ20}) should be read as an additional local reduction assumption rather than as a theorem following from homogeneity.
+Under Assumptions D1--D3, Subsec. \ref{Nonlinear-response-subsection} reduces the cubic coefficient to the topology of the induced tangent field.
+Appendix \ref{Appendix-E} then supplies a separate sign condition needed to pass from the forced zeros of $u_{c}$ to a definite sign of $\Lambda_{3}$.